THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Choosing these foods will save money and help you make better grocery shopping choices.
+This will help you save money and make better grocery shopping choices.

-Similarly, some organic products aren’t necessary for a healthy lifestyle.
+Not all organic products are necessary for a healthy lifestyle.

-Certified organic cookies and candies, seemingly a good thing, actually isn’t that different from buying regular sweets.
+Certified organic cookies and candies, seemingly a good thing, aren’t that different from regular sweets.

 Another tip for people on a tight budget who want to save money is to buy organic food that is in season.

-Conventional foods let consumers eat fruits and other beloved items year-round, but it comes at a cost.
+Conventional foods let consumers eat fruits and other items year-round, but it comes at a cost.

-There is sometimes a stigma that frozen isn’t as good as fresh, especially when it comes to organic food, but that isn’t true.
+There is a stigma that frozen food items aren’t as good as fresh items, especially when it comes to organic food, but that isn’t true.

-Another way to save money is to buy directly from nearby organic farms.
+Another way to save money is to buy directly from nearby local farmers.

-Many of them will have organic foods, including organic meat and organic milk, that you can guarantee will be pesticide and hormone-free.
+Many of them will have organic foods, including organic meat and organic milk, that will be pesticide and hormone-free.

-You need to ask how farmers grow their crops and if pesticides or other chemicals are used.
+You need to ask how they grow their crops and if pesticides or other chemicals are used.